2 min read

 The Takeaway

 While being subject to an EOL notice does mean that something has to change at your facility, it doesn't mean the change needs to be expensive or happen right away.
-By leveraging the availability of third-party parts and service providers, the change could be years from now and actually save you significant cost.
+By leveraging the availability of third-party parts and service providers, the change could be years from now and actually save you significantly.